astezron/MetaCost-XGB-Cost-Sensitive-Learning-with-Simulated-and-Traditional-Data/Python Codes/README_Python.md

 pip install numpy pandas scikit-learn xgboost scipy
 ```
 ## Demo Files Provided:
-For testing purposes, demo dataset files named Simu_TrainDemo.csv and Simu_TestDemo.csv have been included.
+For testing purposes, demo dataset files named Simu_TrainDemo.csv , Simu_TestDemo.csv, Trad_TrainDemo.csv and Trad_TestDemo.csv have been included (10 percent of the original dataset).
 These can be used to quickly run and verify the workflows.

 ## 1. Simulated Dataset Workflow